-- 1) Lightly butter and flour (or spray with baking spray) a plain 9 inch tube pan.
+- Lightly butter and flour (or spray with baking spray) a plain 9 inch tube pan.
 Set aside.
-(Do not use a tube pan with a removable bottom, the cake batter will seep out)

-- 4) In the bowl of an electric mixer, beat the eggs on high speed for 2-3 minutes.
-With the mixer moving, beat in the sugar in 3 additions.
+- In the bowl of an electric mixer, beat the eggs on high speed for 2-3 minutes.
+Beat in the sugar in 3 additions.
 Blend in the vanilla.
 Add the flour in 2 additions.

-- 7) Quickly pour the batter into the prepared pan.
-Bake the cake on the lower third level rack for 50-55 minutes, or until nicely risen and golden.
+- Pour the batter into the prepared pan.
+Bake the cake on the lower third level rack for 45-55 minutes, or until nicely risen and golden.
 Let cool in the pan on a wire rack for 5-6 minutes, then invert onto a wire rack to cool completely.